ocaml-ppx/ppx_deriving/README.md

 Plugins: eq and ord
 -------------------

-_eq_ derives a function comparing values by semantic equality; structural or physical depending on context. _ord_ derives a function defining a total order for values, returning a negative value if lower, `0` if equal or a positive value is greater.
+_eq_ derives a function comparing values by semantic equality; structural or physical depending on context. _ord_ derives a function defining a total order for values, returning a negative value if lower, `0` if equal or a positive value if greater.
 They're similar to `Pervasives.(=)` and `Pervasives.compare`, but are faster, allow to customize the comparison rules, and never raise at runtime. _eq_ and _ord_ are short-circuiting.

 ``` ocaml
 # type t = [ `A | `B of int ] [@@deriving eq, ord];;